 Medication requests are encouraged to be done either by email or by using Patient Online Services, however we are still accepting written requests put through the letterbox.
 We would also ask that patients nominate a pharmacy for their prescriptions to be sent electronically when they put in their request.
 If no nomination is provided, prescriptions will be sent to the closest pharmacy to your home address.

 Phone lines have not changed so patients who need medical assistance should contact the surgery as normal.
+We apologise for the delay in getting through on the phone at this current time - this is made particularly worse when our Doctors/Nurses are using the lines to carry out telephone consultations.
 We will continue to provide home visits where necessary.

 We may experience staff absences due to either having the virus and having to self-isolate or having to stay home due to a household member displaying symptoms.
 We continue to monitor our staffing levels and resources on a daily basis and will make the necessary adjustments where required.